-There are now a variety of ride hailing services available in India, with the most popular choices being Ola and Uber.
+There are now a variety of ride hailing apps available in India, with the most popular choices being Ola and Uber.
 It can work out relatively cheap, especially if you share with other travellers, and can also eliminate some of the language barrier by being able to enter your exact destination in the app.

 If you have a local SIM the best bet is to download the app and book your own (you’ll need an Indian number though).
 It’s also a good way to check for prices before hailing a local taxi or rickshaw, so you know what price range you should be bargaining for.

 Accommodation in India ranges from couch surfing to luxury palace hotels, depending on your budget.
 My favourite kinds of accommodation in India are homestays and hostels.